 Salve Regina conducts an arts scholarship competition for admitted students interested in dance, music, theater or studio art.
-Scholarships may be valued up to $3,000 and are awarded based on auditions or portfolio reviews.
+Scholarships may be valued up to $2,000 per year in addition to any academic grants you may be awarded based on your application for admission, and are awarded based on auditions or portfolio reviews.

 - Recipients must major in dance, music, theatre arts or studio art to renew the award.

 - Recipients must remain in good academic standing to renew the award.